Deepwater Horizon explosion: Pre-explosion problems and warnings

 The blowout preventer was damaged in a previously unreported accident in late March.
 According to Transocean, workers had been performing standard routines and had no indication of any problems prior to the explosion.

 By April 20, the operation was running five weeks late.

 An April draft of a BP memo warned that the cementing of the casing was unlikely to be successful.
-Halliburton has said that it had finished cementing 20 hours before the blowout, but had not yet set the final cement plug.
+Halliburton has said that it had finished cementing 20 hours before the blowout but had not yet set the final cement plug.
 A nitrogen-foamed cement was used which is more difficult to handle than standard cement.

 Patrick O'Bryan, BP Vice President of drilling, was on the platform two hours prior to the explosion to celebrate seven years without a "lost-time incident" with the rig's crew.
 A BP official on board the rig directed the crew to replace the drilling mud with lighter seawater even though the rig's chief driller protested.

 Preliminary findings from BP's internal investigation indicated several serious warning signs in the hours prior to the blowout.
 Equipment readings indicated gas bubbling into the well, which could signal an impending blowout.
 The heavy drilling mud in the pipes initially held down the gas.
 A House Energy and Commerce Committee statement in June 2010 noted that in a number of cases leading up to the explosion, BP appears to have chosen riskier procedures to save time or money, sometimes against the advice of its staff or contractors.

 An article released by The Guardian in 2010, the year of the explosion, reported that the accident could have been avoided had BP implemented better management and communication.

 Blowout

 The fire aboard the Deepwater Horizon reportedly started at 9:56 p.m.
 CDT on April 20.

 Transocean employees on the vessel stated that the electric lights flickered, followed by two strong vibrations.
 Jim Ingram stated that "on the second [thud], we knew something was wrong."
 After the explosion, Adrian Rose stated that abnormal pressure had accumulated inside the marine riser and as it came up it "expanded rapidly and ignited."
 According to BP's internal investigation, a bubble of methane gas escaped from the well and shot up the drill column, expanding quickly as it burst through several seals and barriers before exploding.
 Rose said the event was basically a blowout.
 Survivors described the incident as a sudden explosion that gave them less than five minutes to escape as the alarm went off.

 The explosion was followed by a fire that engulfed the platform.
 After burning for more than a day, Deepwater Horizon sank on April 22.
-The Coast Guard stated on April 22 that they received word of the sinking at approximately 10:21 am.
+The Coast Guard stated on April 22 that it received word of the sinking at approximately 10:21 am.

-On September 8, BP published a report that suggested that the ignition source was the released gas entering the air intakes of the diesel generators, and engulfing the deck area where the exhaust outlets for the main generators were emitting hot exhaust gas.
+On Sept.
+8, BP published a report that suggested that the ignition source was the released gas entering the air intakes of the diesel generators, and engulfing the deck area where the exhaust outlets for the main generators were emitting hot exhaust gas.